 Vice President of Marketing of the Company from 1989 until retiring in February 2022.
-Qualifications include extensive business experience serving as an Officer of the Company for 33 years and on the Board of the Company for one year.
+Qualifications include extensive business experience serving as an Officer of the Company for 33 years and on the Board of the Company for two years.
 Director since 2022.
-Age 67.
+Age 68.